Skip to content

 {git_ahead} and {git_behind} already include the arrow prefix, so do not wrap them with another / literal in your template, otherwise a stray glyph would remain when the count is zero.
 The same applies to {git_dirty} and {git_conflict}, which are self-contained glyph indicators.

-Unknown tokens or unbalanced braces cause the template to be rejected and the previous valid template (or the built-in default) is kept.
+Unknown tokens or unbalanced braces cause that template section to be rejected and the previous valid section (or the built-in default) is kept.
+The sidebar also shows a visible warning such as template error: unknown token 'pr_status' at column 1 in tiles[0] until the template is fixed.

 Layout